svc333/overview/glossary/glossary.md

 ### Linux Hyperledger project
 {: #x8888396}

 An open source, collaborative effort to advance blockchain technology by identifying and addressing important features for a cross-industry open standard for distributed ledgers that can transform the way business transactions are conducted globally.
 Hyperledger serves as the foundation code for the IBM Blockchain products, services, and solutions.
-See also [Hyperledger fabric](#x8889858).
+See also [Hyperledger fabric](/docs/overview?topic=overview-glossary#x8889858).

+### load balancer
+{: #x2788902}

+Software or hardware that distributes workload across a set of servers to ensure that servers are not overloaded.
+The load balancer also directs users to another server if the initial server fails.

+### load balancer as a service (LBaaS)
+{: #x9829528}

+A service that provides the ability to distribute traffic among instances in a virtual private cloud.

 ### local cloud
 {: #x8439194}

 A cloud computing environment within the client's data center.
 The local cloud is on-premises, providing improved latency and security.
 See also [borderless](/docs/overview?topic=overview-glossary#x8439189).

+### LoopBack data source
+{: #x9826958}

+A JavaScript object that represents a back-end service such as a database, REST API (to be consumed), or SOAP web service.
+Data sources are backed by connectors that then communicate directly with the database or other back-end services.

+### LoopBack model
+{: #x8940739}

+A model that provides a remote (REST) API that clients use to perform operations and interact with backend systems.
+The model consists of application data, validation rules, data access capabilities, and business logic.
+Every LoopBack application by default has a set of built-in models: user, application, email, and several models for access control.

 ## M
 {: #glossm}

+### machine learning (ML)
+{: #x8397498}

+A method of data analysis that iteratively learns from past data and independently adapts when exposed to new data.
+The mathematical model at the core of machine learning is built from ground truth inputs.
+Through training and refinement of example input data, the model can deliver accurate, repeatable results when it analyzes new data.

 ### machine learning model
 {: #x7579194}